Tallinn University offers 17 Master's programmes fully in English, preparing you for a career that matters.

 Here’s what you need to know about the admission to Master's studies:

-- Applicants from Georgia, Japan, USA, Kazakhstan, Turkey (except applicants to the Interaction Design MSc programme):
+- Applicants from the Republic of Korea, Japan, USA (except applicants to the online programmes):

-- EU/EEA citizens, citizens of Ukraine and applicants to the Interaction Design MSc programme:
+- EU/EEA citizens and applicants to the online programmes:

 - are non-EU/EEA citizens residing in Estonia, have a valid Estonian TRP and whose previous level of studies was completed in Estonia;